calmitchell617/Springbok/readme.txt

     run: ' brew install readline '

     command line:
-    Use pyenv to install python 3.5 ‘ pyenv install 3.5.5 ‘
+    Use pyenv to install python 3.5.5 ‘ pyenv install 3.5.5 ‘
-    Run ‘pyenv versions’ to make sure you have the right python installed Run ‘pyenv global 3.5.5’ to make python 3.5.5 your currently running version Run ‘ eval "$(pyenv init -)” ‘
+    Run ‘pyenv versions’ to make sure you have the right python installed Navigate to the root directory of where you downloaded this repo, and run:
+    Run ‘pyenv local 3.5.5’ to make it so that version of Python is the version that runs in this directory Run ‘ eval "$(pyenv init -)” ‘

     Run ' python --version ' to make sure you are running Python 3.5.5